 That flash of white cliff you see from Bali's Sanur hulking in the far distance shouldn't be ignored if you have a sense of adventure and want to get away from the busy south part of the island.
 Nusa Penida, which centuries ago served as a gaol for the less desirable characters of the Gelgel dynasty, is easily reachable by boat from Bali or neighbouring Nusa Lembongan.
 Its mostly natural ...
 Read more about Weekend in Nusa Penida .

-Crystal Bay, Manta Point and SD Point are the best known of Nusa Penida's dive spots.
-Manta Point is known for, well, manta rays but as was very clearly explained to us, there is nothing else here to see — so if the manta rays are out of town there is no point getting in the water.
-Crowd pleasing Crystal Bay is famous for sunfish (mola molas).
-The waters off Penida are known for their strong ...
+Nusa Penida is very well regarded for its diving, with Crystal Bay, Manta Point and SD Point being the best known of its spots, but the vast majority of divers visit from either Nusa Lembongan or Bali where you'll find a wider variety of dive operators to work with.
+Manta Point is known for, well, manta rays but as was very clearly explained to us, there is nothing else here to see — so if ...
 Read more about Diving around Nusa Penida .

 The southeastern hub of Tanglad is a bit over an hour by motorbike from Toyo Pakeh, and half the pleasure of coming here is the ride.
 The cotton fabrics they weave here, called 'kain cepuk', take about a year to make, use three main colours and are primarily for formal use for funerals and trance ceremonies.
 Should you find one you like they're for sale too, but don't expect any ...
 Read more about Tanglad traditional weaving centre .